junior-devleague/hba-curriculum/HTML/eagle-justice-league/README.md

 1. Using the `body` selector, change the following:
   + The _value_ of the _property_ **background-color** to a color of your choice
 >
-2. Using the 'p' selector, change the following:
+2. Using the `p` selector, change the following:
   + The _value_ of the _property_ **font-size** to `10px`
 >
-3. Using the 'li' selector, change the following:
+3. Using the `li` selector, change the following:
   + The _value_ of the _property_ **border-style** to `solid`
 >
 _Bonus: Modify the values of 5 different element properties and make your picture a 300px by 300px size._